Gagniuc/Antivirus-Engines/README.md

 # References

 - <i>Paul A. Gagniuc.
-Antivirus Engines: From Methods to Innovations and Applications, Elsevier, Syngress, 2024, pp. 1-656.</i>
+Antivirus Engines: From Methods to Innovations, Design, and Applications.
+Cambridge, MA: Elsevier Syngress, 2024. pp. 1-656.</i>

 ***